 If the water is clear and the shoreline is free from green or brown scum, the water is probably safe to swim in.
 If there is a heavy greenish scum on the water or shore, it is probably best to avoid these areas until they are clear.

-Take the same precautions for your pets as you do for yourself
+Take precautions for your pets too

 - If the water has a lot of algae in it, make sure the dog drinks from another source.